Advocates worry blacks, Hispanics falling behind in census

 The Census Bureau on Thursday said it had finished dropping off the forms to almost all of the 6.8 million mostly rural households.
 Because of the pandemic, the Census Bureau pushed back the deadline for finishing the 2020 census from the end of July to the end of October, and asked Congress for a delay in handing over apportionment and redistricting numbers.

-Getting a higher self-response rate is important because it saves money on outreach and makes for a more accurate count.
+Getting a higher self-response rate is important because it saves money on door-knocking and makes for a more accurate count.
 The 2010 census undercounted blacks by 2.1% and Hispanics by 1.5%, according to the bureau.

 “We are risking another decreased count in 2020 census,” U.S. Rep. Grace Meng, a Democrat from New York City, said Thursday during a conference call.
 Her Queens district is one of the most diverse in the nation.